-• For applications to the school nursery class, please see St. Joan of Arc Nursery.
+For applications to the school nursery class, please see Nursery Admissions.
 A place in the school's nursery does not automatically guarantee a place in Reception; you will need to apply for Reception in the normal way.

 The Published Admission Number (PAN) for the Reception year at St. Joan of Arc is 60.
-The governing body will admit a maximum of 60 pupils in the school year which begins in September 2024: up to 30 children into each of two Reception classes.
-Families whose child/ren will reach their 4th birthday between 1st September 2023 and 31st August 2024 are invited to apply.
+The governing body will admit a maximum of 60 pupils in the school year which begins in September 2025: up to 30 children into each of two Reception classes.
+Families whose child/ren will reach their 4th birthday between 1st September 2024 and 31st August 2025 are invited to apply.